Click on a topic to view help articles on that subject.

 Your first step should be to seek out counsel that is experienced in handling trusts and estates issues.
 The right attorney will be your trusted ally and advisor to help you navigate the legal waters and support you.

 |My partner died without a will and his blood relatives are contesting my right to inherit from his estate.
 What should I do?|

-Everyone should note that much of the difficulty could have been prevented if the decedent had validly execute a will.
+Same-sex and opposite-sex couples alike (and single individuals!) should note that much of the difficulty could have been prevented if the decedent had validly executed a will.
 With limited exceptions, every individual may distribute his or her assets in a will to whomever they choose.
-You can leave your assets to individuals — even same-sex partners or spouses — to close or distant family members, or to none of your family members.
-When you fail to implement an estate plan, you leave yourself and your loved ones completely unprotected, especially in this area where the law is so unsettled.
+You can leave your assets to individuals, to close or distant family members, or to none of your family members.
+When you fail to implement an estate plan, you leave yourself and your loved ones completely unprotected.

 |My partner and I were legally married in New York on July 30, 2011.
 Does the Federal Government recognize our same-sex marriage?|